This article covers signs that it might be time to leave your unfaithful spouse.

 What are the divorce statistics after infidelity?

-After an affair partner's trust is eroded, but that doesn’t always mean immediate divorce.
-A study conducted by the American Psychological Association showed that among married couples who experienced infidelity but then underwent couples therapy, 53% were divorced after 5 years.
+After an affair, trust in a marriage is eroded, but that doesn’t always mean immediate divorce.
+A study conducted by the American Psychological Association showed that among married couples who experienced infidelity but then underwent couples therapy, 53% were divorced after five years.

-By comparison, only 23% of couples who did not experience an affair were divorced after 5 years, which is a huge disparity.
+By comparison, only 23% of couples who did not experience infidelity were divorced after five years, which is a vast disparity.
 Still, these numbers show that marital infidelity is not a relationship death sentence.

-Interestingly, in heterosexual partnerships, whether it’s the man or the woman who does the cheating seems to have a big impact.
-In a survey conducted by Health Testing Centers, 20% of cheating women and only 10% of cheating men reported that they were still in the relationship in which the affair occurred.
+Interestingly, in heterosexual partnerships, whether it’s the man or the woman who does the cheating seems to have a significant impact.
+In the iFidelity Survey, 20% of cheating women and 10% of cheating men reported that they were still in the relationship after infidelity.

-Thus, it’s possible that you’re more likely to reconcile if it’s the husband’s affair as opposed to the wife’s.
-The survey results don’t indicate whether this is because the men were more prone to forgiveness or if the women were just better at hiding the fact that they were cheating.
+Thus, it’s possible that you’re more likely to reconcile if it’s the husband’s affair instead of the wife’s.
+The survey results don’t indicate the reasons for this, however, and it’s hard to know if this is statistically even significant.

-Unfortunately, the statistics also show that a husband’s infidelity is much more likely to occur than his wife’s.
+Unfortunately, the statistics also show that a husband is much more likely to cheat than a wife.
 While only 13% of women surveyed by the Institute for Family Studies reported cheating on their spouse, 20% of men admitted that they had been unfaithful.
 This leaves a lot of marriages at risk.

 It’s important to remember that you are not a statistic, and your results may vary.
-Ultimately, it is up to you and your husband or wife to decide whether you will be able to survive this betrayal, find forgiveness, and preserve your marriage.
+Ultimately, it is up to you and your husband or wife to decide whether you can survive this betrayal, find forgiveness, and preserve your marriage.

 How long does a marriage last after infidelity?